 “At the beginning it was really hard,” he recounts.
 “I think communication between colleagues from the first and second shifts was very rare.”

 To change this, NDC introduced smaller projects, like parties for the end of the school year and sport events.
 Through these, it was able to raise money for field trips and school supplies that it otherwise could not.

 Today, NDC organizes classes each week with around ten students per shift.
 It tries to teach the students about non-violence and tolerance, human rights, and children’s rights, and their implementation in everyday life.
 This entails reducing stereotypes among themselves, but also toward refugees, members of the Roma community, or sexual minorities.

 “For example, this year we have a huge debate in our class; we had this international women day, where we talked about women’s rights and what’s the meaning of women’s rights for them,” Razic says.

 These courses not only provide an opportunity to bring students together, but they also offer a chance to talk about issues that are not usually included in the curriculum.
 For example, the topic of homosexuality is very much “erased” in the school system, Razic says.
 “We really have a lot of work to do in this area,” he adds.

 There has been a generational shift over the years, and a lot of the younger teachers are not as concerned with politics and are open to projects and mixing students, Razic says.
 These days, the students have friends from different shifts.
 “When they do these field trips and workshops together, they realize they have the same problems,” Razic says.
 “Also, the same humor that we teachers understand less and less,” he adds with a grin.

-The German Marshall Fund’s Black Sea Trust is committed to strengthening civil society and supporting democratic foundations in the Black Sea region.
+The German Marshall Fund’s Balkan Trust for Democracy is committed to strengthening civil society and supporting democratic foundations in the Balkans.
 As part of this, the Balkan Trust for Democracy has been supporting the Nansen Dialogue Center Mostar for over 20 years.